Everything you need to know about stamp duty NSW

 Apart from your home deposit, if you buy property in NSW, stamp duty is likely to be one of your biggest expenses.

 And it’s something that is calculated on a case-by-case basis.
-For individuals purchasing residential property in NSW, you might find this toolkit helpful.
+For individuals purchasing residential property in New South Wales, you might find this additional information helpful.

-It’s important to budget for stamp duty because it’s an expense that is on top of mortgage fees and any other costs that are part of acquiring property.
+It’s important to budget for this cost because it’s an expense that is on top of mortgage fees and any other costs that are part of acquiring property.

-We recommend you ask your expert conveyancer at Settle Easy to help work out exactly how much stamp duty you will need to pay.
+We recommend you ask your conveyancing expert at Settle Easy to help work out exactly how much stamp duty you will need to pay.

 You can also try our easy-to-use free stamp duty calculator.
 That way, you can anticipate what your stamp duty costs will be and budget accordingly.